kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 +++
-title = "Scaling Deployments"
-weight = 200
+title = "Scaling Deployments, StatefulSets & Custom Resources" weight = 200
 +++

 ## Overview

+### Scaling of Deployments and StatefulSets

-Deployments are the most common way to scale workloads with KEDA.
+Deployments and StatefulSets are the most common way to scale workloads with KEDA.

-It allows you to define the Kubernetes Deployment that you want KEDA to scale based on a scale trigger.
-KEDA will monitor that service and based on the events that occur it will automatically scale your deployment out/in accordingly.
+It allows you to define the Kubernetes Deployment or StatefulSet that you want KEDA to scale based on a scale trigger.
+KEDA will monitor that service and based on the events that occur it will automatically scale your resource out/in accordingly.

-Behind the scenes, KEDA acts to monitor the event source and feed that data to Kubernetes and the HPA (Horizontal Pod Autoscaler) to drive rapid scale of a deployment.
-Each replica of a deployment is actively pulling items from the event source.
-With KEDA and scaling deployments you can scale based on events while also preserving rich connection and processing semantics with the event source (e.g. in-order processing, retries, deadletter, checkpointing).
+Behind the scenes, KEDA acts to monitor the event source and feed that data to Kubernetes and the HPA (Horizontal Pod Autoscaler) to drive rapid scale of a resource.
+Each replica of a resource is actively pulling items from the event source.
+With KEDA and scaling Deployments/StatefulSet you can scale based on events while also preserving rich connection and processing semantics with the event source (e.g. in-order processing, retries, deadletter, checkpointing).

 For example, if you wanted to use KEDA with an Apache Kafka topic as event source, the flow of information would be: